Nature-based solutions: crucial for our net-zero and nature-positive future

 To achieve a net-zero economy, the world must halve emissions by 2030 AND halt and reverse the destruction of nature, starting now.
 If we continue destroying our natural carbon sinks we simply won’t reach our climate goals.
 Changing the way land is used in value chains can turn it from producing almost a quarter of global emissions into a carbon sink.

-Natural Climate Solutions can provide one-third of the climate mitigation to reach a 1.5- or 2°C pathway by 2030, according to McKinsey and the World Economic Forum.
+Natural Climate Solutions can provide up to one-third of the climate mitigation to reach a 1.5- or 2°C pathway by 2030, according to McKinsey and the World Economic Forum.

 Over 50% of the world’s total GDP ($44 trillion) is moderately or highly dependent on nature and its services, according to a report by the World Economic Forum.